o-x-y-g-e-n/Facebook-AutoReply-Bot/README.md

   - Respond to all the new messages on Facebook
   - Setup Cron (jobs) for continuous checking of new messages.

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Project uses a number of open source projects to work properly:

 * [JavaScript] - HTML enhanced for web apps!
 * [facebook-chat-api] - Unofficial Facebook Chat API for Nodejs